UNM School of Law Wild Friends program receives $50,000 grant

 “We have been looking for a way to bring our program into southeast New Mexico.
 With XTO’s contribution—the largest toward this program—we will be able to do just that,” said Sue George, Wild Friends director.
 “We are very excited to share our unique blend of conservation science and civics to the students in Carlsbad and look forward to the possibility of expanding to other schools in Eddy County.”

 During the most recent 60-day session of the New Mexico State Legislature, Wild Friends students learned about the importance of pollinators, researched the threats against them and helped with a bill establishing the first-ever pollinator protection license plate for New Mexico.
 Proceeds from sales of the plate go to the New Mexico Department of Transportation to help increase pollinator-friendly plantings on roadsides.
-The plates are currently available for purchase.
+The plates are currently available for purchase on the New Mexico Department of Transportation website.

 “We always welcome the opportunity for our students to learn how our government works and that they have a voice,” said Andrea Edmonson, Carlsbad Intermediate School principal.
 “We are thrilled to offer the Wild Friends program to our eighth graders, thanks to the support of XTO Energy.”